-Sub-Funds that comply with the following conditions are also exempt from the Taxe d'Abonnement: (i) the Sub-Fund's Shares are reserved for Institutional Investors and, (ii) the exclusive objective is the collective investment in money market instruments or deposits with credit institutions and, (iii) the weighted residual portfolio maturity does not exceed 90 days and (iv) the Sub-Fund has obtained the highest possible ranking by a recognised rating agency.
+Sub-Funds that comply with the following conditions are also exempt from the Taxe d'Abonnement: (i) the Sub-Fund's Shares are reserved for Institutional Investors and, (ii) the Sub-Funds are authorised as short-term money market funds in accordance with Regulation (EU) 2017/1131 and Luxembourg law (without prejudice to Article 175, letter b) of the Law) and, (iii) the weighted residual portfolio maturity does not exceed 90 days and (iv) the Sub-Fund's Shares have obtained the highest possible ranking by a recognised rating agency.
 In case of several Share Classes within a Sub-Fund, the exemption only applies to the Share Classes whose Shares are reserved for Institutional Investors.